areyde/areyde.github.io/_pages/academic_work.md

 <b>2021–2022</b>.<br>
 – Advisor for the research project of Olesya Subbotina, <i>"Creating a plugin to detect test smells in Python projects"</i>, <a href="https://www.hse.ru/en/">HSE University</a>.<br>
-– Advisor for the academic internship of Anton Ivanov, <i>"Extracting code duplicates as soon as they are introduced in the IDE"</i>, <a href="https://www.hse.ru/en/">HSE University</a>.<br>
+– Advisor for the academic internship of Anton Ivanov, <i>"Extracting Code Duplicates As Soon As They Are Introduced in the IDE"</i>, <a href="https://www.hse.ru/en/">HSE University</a>.<br>
 <b>2020–2021</b>.<br>
 – Consultant for the Bachelor's thesis of Dmitry Pogrebnoy, <i>"Development of a software license compatibility check system"</i>, <a href="https://english.spbu.ru/">Saint Petersburg State University</a>.<br>
 – Reviewer for the Bachelor's thesis of Alina Dzestelova, <i>"Recognizing images with signs of violence using convolutional neural networks"</i>, <a href="https://english.spbu.ru/">Saint Petersburg State University</a>.<br>